-To help Coloradans accomplish their career goals in the wake of the pandemic, the Colorado Workforce Development Council (CWDC) has taken an active role in advancing the state’s economic recovery as a result of legislation, including HB21-1264 “Funds Workforce Development Increase Worker Skills” which Governor Jared Polis signed on June 23, 2021.
+To help Coloradans accomplish their career goals in the wake of the pandemic, the Colorado Workforce Development Council (CWDC) took an active role in advancing the state’s economic recovery as a result of legislation, including HB21-1264 “Funds Workforce Development Increase Worker Skills” which Governor Jared Polis signed on June 23, 2021.
 The funding for the bill comes from the Coronavirus State and Local Fiscal Recovery Funds (SLFRF) which in turn comes from the American Rescue Plan Act (ARPA).

-The bill’s goal is to provide aid for economic recovery to the people, businesses, and industries most impacted by COVID-19; another aim is to improve outcomes for learners and workers and help prepare Coloradans for well-paying, quality jobs of the future.
-The bill emphasizes equity and directs funds towards underserved communities disproportionately impacted by the pandemic including Black, Indigenous, and people of color (BIPOC) communities, people with disabilities, New Americans, justice-involved individuals, older workers; there’s also an emphasis on supporting small businesses.
+The bill’s goal was to provide aid for economic recovery to the people, businesses, and industries most impacted by COVID-19; another aim is to improve outcomes for learners and workers and help prepare Coloradans for well-paying, quality jobs of the future.
+The bill emphasized equity and directs funds towards underserved communities disproportionately impacted by the pandemic including Black, Indigenous, and people of color (BIPOC) communities, people with disabilities, New Americans, justice-involved individuals, older workers; there’s also an emphasis on supporting small businesses.

 The CWDC has been and is still involved in the development of other stimulus-related legislation.
 This page will be updated with these bills once they are signed.
 Below, you can view other stimulus-related legislation that is being implemented.

 To receive announcements about new funding or stakeholder engagement opportunities related to HB21-1264, sign up to receive emails from the CWDC.

 The funds are being used to: